 Why is it Zero?

 In O2, both oxygen atoms are identical and share electrons equally.
-There is no difference in electronegativity between the two atoms, meaning neither atom gains or loses electrons relative to the other.
+Now, there is no difference in electronegativity between the two atoms, meaning neither atom gains or loses electrons relative to the other.
 Since oxidation states reflect the hypothetical charge assuming complete electron transfer, and there is no electron transfer in O2, the oxidation state is 0.

 Example: Oxygen Gas